UCREL/HEC/examples/hints_tools_for_python_monitoring/gpu_example/README.md

 ### Run on your own machine

 We assume that you are running either Linux, or another Linux based system (Windows [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 With regards to Mac at the moment then do not have any nvidia GPUs in their computer/machine lineup thus making them in-compatible for this python GPU code.
-Further we assume you have a [compatible nvidia GPU](https://developer.nvidia.com/cuda-gpus), I would recommend only installing via conda when using the GPU as it sets up the cuda tool kit which can be difficult to do yourself.
+Further we assume you have a [compatible nvidia GPU](https://developer.nvidia.com/cuda-gpus), I would recommend only installing via Conda when using the GPU as it sets up the Nvidia cuda tool kit which can be difficult to do yourself.
+Does assume that you have [installed the relevant Nvidia driver for your GPU.](https://docs.anaconda.com/anaconda/user-guide/tasks/gpu-packages/#software-requirements)

-Using conda:
+Using Conda:

-1. Install the required pips: `conda env create -n gpu-example --file ./environment.yaml`
+1. Install the required Conda packages: `conda env create -n gpu-example --file ./environment.yaml`
 2. Activate the new conda environment `conda activate gpu-example`
+3. Install the required pips: `pip install -r conda-requirements.txt`
-3. run `bash gpu_stanza_tagging.sh ./stanza_models`, whereby the first argument (`./stanza_models`) states which directory to download the stanza model too.
+4. run `bash gpu_stanza_tagging.sh ./stanza_models`, whereby the first argument (`./stanza_models`) states which directory to download the stanza model too.
-4. The logging/output should be displayed in the terminal/console you are running this script from. **Note** Stanza also logs quite a lot of information, we are only interested in the log data that came from `__main__`.
+5. The logging/output should be displayed in the terminal/console you are running this script from. **Note** Stanza also logs quite a lot of information, we are only interested in the log data that came from `__main__`.
-5. If you want to remove this conda environment afterwards run; `conda deactivate && conda env remove -n gpu-example`
+6. If you want to remove this conda environment afterwards run; `conda deactivate && conda env remove -n gpu-example`

 ### Comparing results